 Low testosterone, also known as hypogonadism, can be broken down into two categories: primary and secondary.

 Secondary hypogonadism describes low testosterone that occurs as a result of conditions or issues with the pituitary glands.
-Secondary hypogonadism can also come from congenital conditions.
+Secondary hypogonadism can also come from congenital conditions or be acquired later in life.
 Some of the most common acquired causes include kidney failure, chronic alcohol abuse, cirrhosis of the liver, unchecked diabetes and even obesity.
 In fact, many experts believe that there is a strong connection between obesity and low testosterone.

 The type of low testosterone that is often tied to the natural aging process is known as late-onset hypogonadism (LOH).
 LOH is also more likely in aging men who are overweight.

 Low testosterone can result in a wide variety of debilitating symptoms in men, including:

 There are many long-term health risks that may occur when low testosterone levels are not treated.
 For one, men with low testosterone levels are more likely to gain weight and develop weak muscles.
 Chronic weight gain and obesity can lead to a number of cardiovascular issues and increase the risk of diabetes.

 Men with low testosterone levels are also more likely to develop weak bones.
 They can even develop osteoporosis, which is a serious condition that weakens the bones and increases the risk of fractures.